|INFORMATION FOR PROSPECTIVE STUDENTS

 to apply for federal financial aid.
 Our school code is 042081.
 Ukiah Adult School participates in PELL grants

 Program applicants must be at least 18 years of age.
 Good physical and mental health, good eyesight and hearing are required.
-If accepted, immunizations, including the hepatitis series, and annual TB skin test, must be current before the program begins.
+If accepted, immunizations (including up to date COVID boosters), the hepatitis series, and annual TB skin test, must be current before the program begins.
 The applicant must be interested in people, work well in a team, deliver a mature attitude, good practical judgement, dependability, and an openness to change.

 The nurse should be an example to others in health practices, it is expected that the vocational nursing student attempt to maintain good health.
 This will be achieved by following principles of healthful living including proper diet, adequate rest, adequate exercise, weight control, stress control, and avoidance of harmful agents (smoking, drugs and alcohol).
 It is recommended that steps be taken prior to entrance into the program to overcome any smoking, drug, alcohol, or weight problems.
 Random drug tests may be performed.